Fiserv/firstvision-apac/docs/APIs/Account-Management/Inquire-Account.md

 # Inquire Account

-The service provides the basic details of the account associated with the customer.
-Some basic details include short name, credit limit, billing cycle etc.
+The API provides the basic details of an account associated with the customer.
+Some basic details include short name, credit limit, billing cycle, balances, statement dates etc.

 ## Endpoint